 Edward joined Time in April 2013, and led a major expansion of Time’s digital footprint, including the establishment of a 24/7 newsroom and video operation.
 During that time, Time’s audience has tripled, with monthly video streams of 100 million across platforms and social media followers exceeding 50 million.

-He began his career at the Wall Street Journal, rising to deputy managing editor and overseeing significant growth in the Journal’s coverage areas and products.
-He was the founding editor of Personal Journal, where he guided health coverage that led to two Pulitzer Prizes.
-As the assistant managing editor for news strategy, he drove integration of the digital and print teams.
-In the Journal’s Washington bureau, he covered the U.S. Supreme Court and the politics of scandal and was one of its most prolific contributors to Page One.
+Edward began his career at The Wall Street Journal, overseeing its lifestyle sections, and serving as the founding editor of Personal Journal, where he guided the paper to two Pulitzer Prizes and later on at the Journal’s Washington bureau, he covered the U.S. Supreme Court and the politics of scandal.

-A native of Memphis and a graduate of Princeton University, Felsenthal earned a J.D. from Harvard Law School as well as a master’s in law and diplomacy from the Fletcher School at Tufts and was admitted to the bar in the District of Columbia and Tennessee.
+In 2008, he co-founded The Daily Beast as its Executive Editor, a role in which he built and managed a digital newsroom that grew from a startup to a nationally known brand with millions of monthly unique users.
+A native of Memphis, Edward graduated from Princeton University.
+He has a J.D. from Harvard Law School and a master’s in law and diplomacy from the Fletcher School at Tufts.
+He is admitted to the bar in the District of Columbia and Tennessee.

 For more bios/questions please contact Kristin Matzen: firstname.lastname@example.org